-- 1 Tbsp olive oil plus more for greasing the pan
+- 1 Tablespoon olive oil, plus more for greasing the pan

 - Salt and freshly ground pepper

-- 4 Tbsp orange juice freshly squeezed recommended
+- 4 Tablespoons orange juice, freshly squeezed recommended

-- Preheat oven to 400F., with the oven rack in the centre of the oven.
+- Preheat oven to 400F., (regular bake setting / not fan assisted) with the oven rack in the centre of the oven.

 - Add a little olive or cooking oil onto a baking sheet and use a brush to evenly coat the bottom of the baking sheet.
 Set aside.